-I’ve been a registered celebrant since December ’03 and know what I’m doing now.
+I’ve been a registered celebrant since December ’03 and I know what I’m doing now.
 I’ve worked out now what works and what doesn’t.
 Yet I haven’t been doing the job long enough to be jack of it.
 I still get a big kick out of doing weddings – the theatre, the emotion and dealing with people when they’re so incredibly happy.

 I like to personalise weddings by listening to couples’ stories and introducing the wedding accordingly, focussing on the people rather than the institution.
-Marriage means different things to different people, it’s not my job to preach.
+Marriage means different things to different people, you don’t want to listen to me preach.
 Churches are available if you want that.